El jinete sin cabeza

-El jinete sin cabeza (English: The Headless Horseman) is a 1957 Mexican Horror Western directed by Chano Urueta.
+El jinete sin cabeza (English: The Headless Rider) is a 1957 Mexican horror Western film directed by Chano Urueta.
 The film centers on a mysterious stranger who rides into town as the locals begin talking about a legendary gunfighter as bodies soon litter the town in the stranger's wake.

 Plot

 A mysterious stranger on horseback rides into an unnamed Mexican town for an unknown purpose.
 The superstitious locals soon begin to talk of a legendary gunfighter with the speed to outdraw even the fastest hand.
 Tensions begin to rise as the stranger leaves a trail of bodies in his wake.